cuppajoeman/cj-blog/_posts/2021-11-20-jazz-chords-for-programmers.md

 | X13sus                                          | 0 2 5 7 9 10   |
 | X7b13sus                                        | 0 5 7 8 10     |
 | X11                                             | 0 2 4 5 7 10   |

+An altered chord is one that contains a 9th or a 5th which is sharpened or flatted, so for example 0 4 7 10 1 or 0 4 7 10 6 are examples of a X7 altered chord